The trichotomy of primordial black holes initial conditions: Introduction

 which in turn is related to a shell with the highest non-linear over-density.
 This over-dense shell is the one that, if over-threshold, eventually collapses forming a black hole.

-What we empirically found is that, while Type-O and F would not follow the analytical formula of \cite{universal} for large values of $w$, as already noted in \cite{w} for the F case, a Type-C fluctuation, with a non-negligible core (i.e. a core which is not effectively flat), would instead follow it increasingly better for higher values of $w$.
+What we empirically found is that, while Type-O and F would not follow the analytical formula of \cite{universal} for large values of $w$, as already noted in \cite{w} for the F case, while a Type-C fluctuation, with a non-negligible core, would instead follow it increasingly better for higher values of $w$.

-In other words, the three core cases provide three distinct thresholds for the maximum of $g$ being the C type threshold the lowest.
-The reason of it is that in the C case the core would help the collapse.
-Whether this extra ingredient is relevant or not, depends on the spatial extension and amplitude of the internal core, which is related a) to the sharpness of the surrounding shell parameterized by $w$ and b) by its amplitude: \\ For small values of $w$, the external shell is broad and overlaps the core so that the core looses importance.
+In other words, the three core cases provide three distinct thresholds for the maximum of $g$, with the C type threshold being the lowest.
+The reason of it is that in the C case, the core geometry would help the collapse.
+Whether this extra ingredient is relevant or not depends on the spatial extension and amplitude of the internal core, which is related a) to the sharpness of the surrounding shell parametrised by $w$ and b) by its amplitude: \\ For small values of $w$, the external shell is broad and overlaps the core so that the core loses importance.
 There, all three types of initial conditions follow reasonably well the analytical formula of \cite{universal} (see e.g. \cite{w} for the F case).
-On the contrary, for large $w$, the three threshold would greatly differ from each other, as we shall show.
-Regarding the amplitude of the core, we found that Type-I is always obtained from Type-C if the ratio of the core curvature with respect to the peak one is higher than a threshold parametrized by $w_{\cal R}$, the dimensionless peak curvature of $\cal R$.
-Consistently, we find that for $w_{\cal R}\rightarrow 0$ ($\equiv w\rightarrow 0$) black holes are always of Type-I. On the other hand, for large $w_{\cal R}$, the threshold seems to saturate and the formation of Type-I black holes is only guaranteed for core three-curvature amplitudes larger than $\sim 70\%$ of their peak value.
+On the contrary, for large $w$, the three thresholds would greatly differ from each other, as we shall show.
+Regarding the amplitude of the core, we found that Type-I is always obtained from Type-C if the ratio of the core curvature with respect to the peak one is higher than a threshold parametrised by $w_{\cal R}$, the dimensionless peak curvature of $\cal R$.
+Consistently, we find that for $w_{\cal R}\rightarrow 0$ ($\equiv w\rightarrow 0$) black holes are always of Type-I. On the other hand, for large $w_{\cal R}$, the threshold seems to saturate, and the formation of Type-I black holes is only guaranteed for core three-curvature amplitudes larger than $\sim 70\%$ of their peak value.